Feature Articles: Food, Fitness and Cooking and Produce

 Kelli Wilmes, MS, RD, LD, former Nutrition and Health Education Specialist, Nodaway County, University of Missouri Extension

 Research has shown that Americans do not consume enough fruits and vegetables each day.
-The USDA’s Dietary Guidelines for 2010 provide three key reasons why people should increase their fruit and vegetable consumption.
+The USDA’s Dietary Guidelines provide three key reasons why people should increase their fruit and vegetable consumption.

 - Eating fruits and vegetables reduces the risk of many chronic diseases.
 It has been shown that intake of at least 2½ cups of fruits and vegetables daily reduces the risk of suffering a heart attack or stroke.